 One of the huge trends I was noticing was people painting vases black and then smearing them with a mud and water combination.
 While I think it lends to a pretty cool finish, I see a huge problem with cleaning them, I mean, they are smeared them with the one thing you want to remove when you clean it.
 I decided to try to make a DIY mud washed black vase with paint, so even without sealing it, it would hold up better.
 In the end, I would still seal it with a very matte varnish or polyacrylic to protect it and give it more durability.

 It was pretty easy.
-You need a vase from the thrift store, a multi-surface paint, gray chalky-finish paint, a fan brush and a matte sealer.
+You need a vase from the thrift store, Multi-Surface-Paint, Gray Chalky Finish Paint, a fan brush and a matte sealer.
 You can also grab the supplies here.
 I have a video of the entire process you can check out below.

 After making sure the thrift store vase is clean and free of oils or residue, use a flat, soft bristled brush to paint the entire surface with a multi-surface paint, and let dry completely.
 It would even help to let it dry overnight.
 Starting the mud wash technique before the paint is cured could end up removing the paint when going over the top.

 Once the black paint is dry, use a slightly damp paper towel and grey chalky finish paint to lightly rub the paint into the surface.
 This will give it that matte washed look.